tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <h6>Soldering components</h6>
 <p>Once I had the milled pieces all-good, I started the soldering process.
 I wrote down a shopping list of all required components and collected them from available components at the Fab Lab.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/solder-1.jpg" class="img-fluid w-100"/>
 <p>It took me plenty of time and patience to solder the components, especially the tiny IC.
 I even burned my hair while trying to see more clearly with my bare eyes, since the LED light equipped loupe gave me headaches.
-Then our instructor Rutvij Pathak said one magic phrase that saved my life: "Solder like you're painting with watercolor!".
+Then our instructor Rutvij Pathak said one magic phrase that saved my life: "Solder like you're painting with watercolor!"
 And here you go the pretty, shiny, and conductive (after testing with the multimeter) result:</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/solder-2.jpg" class="img-fluid w-100"/>
 <p>I tested the board with Santi's computer, and it was detected!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/solder-3.jpg" class="img-fluid w-100"/>